SergiyKochenko/real-time-go-chat-app/README.md

 ---

+### Chat Container

+The Chat Container is the main area where users can view and send messages in a chat session.
+Key features include:

+- **Message Display**:
+  - Displays all messages exchanged between the logged-in user and the selected user.
+  - Messages are styled differently based on whether they are sent or received.
+  - Includes support for text and image messages.

+- **Message Timestamps**:
+  - Each message displays a timestamp formatted using the `formatMessageTime` utility.

+- **Message Input**:
+  - Users can type and send text messages.
+  - Users can also attach and send images along with their messages.
+  - Includes a preview of the selected image with an option to remove it before sending.

+- **Skeleton Loading**:
+  - While messages are being fetched, a skeleton loader is displayed to improve user experience.

+- **Scroll to Latest Message**:
+  - Automatically scrolls to the latest message when new messages are added.

+- **Responsive Design**:
+  - The Chat Container is fully responsive and adapts to different screen sizes.

+---

 ### Bug Fix: `app.use("/api/messages", messageRoutes);`

 The `app.use("/api/messages", messageRoutes);` route in the backend was fixed to ensure proper functionality.
 The issue was related to the middleware or route handler not being correctly configured.